 Integrated thinking has supported Leonardo in realizing the interconnectivity of financial and non-financial aspects of the business to improve sustainability.
 It has been key to developing Leonardo’s holistic understanding of its business and delivering on its purpose: to ‘Contribute to the world’s progress and safety by delivering meaningful and innovative technological solutions.’

-The initial tasks of the committees were to link business and sustainability strategies to how the organization creates value, by establishing how each process fits into and impacts upon the broad range of capitals the organization uses and affects.
+The initial tasks of the committees were to link business and sustainability strategies to how the organisation creates value, by establishing how each process fits into and impacts upon the broad range of capitals the organisation uses and affects.

 Leonardo developed its Strategic Plan and its 2030 Vision with the help of integrated thinking, to enable the business to plan for the next ten years with clear guidelines, and aid its resilience in challenging times.